MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-configure.md

 ## Actions

-Protection actions are currently unavailable for Power BI DLP policies.
+Protection actions are unavailable for Fabric and Power BI DLP policies.

 ![Screenshot of D L P policy actions section.](./media/data-loss-prevention-configure/power-bi-dlp-actions-section.png)

 ## User notifications

 The user notifications section is where you configure your policy tip.
-Turn on the toggle, select the **Notify users in Office 365 service with a policy tip** and **Policy tips** checkboxes, and write your policy tip in the text box.
+Turn on the toggle, select the **Notify users in Office 365 service with a policy tip or email notifications** check box, and then select the **Policy tips** checkbox.
+Write your policy tip in the text box that appears.

 :::image type="content" source="./media/data-loss-prevention-configure/power-bi-dlp-user-notification.png" alt-text="Screenshot of D L P user notification section.":::

 ## User overrides

-If you enabled user notifications and selected the **Notify users in Office 365 service with a policy tip** checkbox, semantic model owners (users with an Admin or Member role in the workspace where the semantic model is located) will be able to respond to violations on the **[Data loss prevention policies side pane](./service-security-dlp-policies-for-power-bi-respond.md)**, which they can display from a button on the policy tip.
-The options they have depend on your selections in the **User overrides** section.
+If you enabled user notifications and selected the **Notify users in Office 365 service with a policy tip** checkbox, owners of items that have DLP policy violations (owners - that is, users with an Admin or Member role in the workspace where the item is located) will be able to respond to violations on the **[Data loss prevention policies side pane](./service-security-dlp-policies-for-power-bi-respond.md)**, which they can display from a button or a link on the policy tip.
+The selection of response options they have depends on the choices you make in the **User overrides** section.

 :::image type="content" source="./media/data-loss-prevention-configure/power-bi-dlp-user-overrides-section.png" alt-text="Screenshot of D L P user overrides section.":::